coder/docs/admin/workspace-providers/deployment/ec2.md

    - **Access key ID**: the AWS access key associated with your account
    - **Secret access key**: the AWS secret access key associated with your account
-   - **AWS region ID**: The AWS region where the EC2 instances should be created
+   - **AWS region ID**: select the AWS region where the EC2 instances should be created
-   - **AWS availability zone**: The AWS availability zone associated with the region where the EC2 instances are created
+   - **AWS availability zone**: the AWS availability zone associated with the region where the EC2 instances are created

 1. Provide the networking options: